qserena/11-tenzies/README.md

 # Tenzies - a game with dice

+## Background
+This is one of the challenges in Scrimba's <a href="https://v2.scrimba.com/react-challenges-c02n">React Challenges</a>

 ## Description
 Click the **Roll** button to get new numbers.
 Click the numbers you want to keep.